 - Key Takeaways

-1. Changing the IP address each time the host enters a new network.
+Changing the IP address each time the host enters a new network.
 This attempt was not as successful as it has several drawbacks.
-Every time the computer enters a new network it as to be rebooted.
-The DNS table needs to be revised to let every host on the internet have knowledge about changes.
-Configuration files need to change each time.
+Every time the computer enters a new network it has to reboot.
+We have to keep revising the DNS table to let every host on the internet have knowledge about changes.
+Each time we have to change the configuration files.
 If the host moves to another network in-between the transmission of data, the data exchange would be interrupted.

-2. This solution is more feasible.
-Here, a host will have two addresses, an original address which would identify the host in the home network and a temporary address (care-of address) which would identify the host in the foreign network.
+- A temporary address (care-of address) that would identify the host in the foreign network.
 The care-of address will keep on changing whenever the host will move to a new network.

-So, the Mobile IP protocol allows a host to move to another network by maintaining its original IP address and still communicate with the other hosts over the internet.
+The second solution contributes to the design of Mobile IP.
+It allows a host to move to another network by maintaining its original IP address and still is able to communicate with the remote hosts over the internet.

 Entities of Mobile IP

-The functional entities in the Mobile IP protocol are discussed below:
+The functional entities in the Mobile IP protocol are:

-- Home Network – It is a network to which the mobile host actually belongs.
+- Home Network is a network to which the mobile host actually belongs.
 It is a permanent network of the mobile host.

-- Foreign Network – It is a new network into which mobile host has moved.
+- Foreign Network is a new network into which the mobile host has moved.

-- Remote Network – It is the network which is neither the home network nor the foreign network.
+- Remote Network is a network which is neither the home network nor the foreign network.

-- Mobile Host – It is a host of the home network which has moved to the foreign network.
+- Mobile Host is a host of the home network which has moved to the foreign network.

-- Remote Host – It is a host in a remote network.
+- Remote Host is a host in a remote network.

-- Home Agent – It is a router attached to the home network which allows the mobile host to send and receive data from the remote host over the internet.
+- Home Agent is a router attached to the home network that allows the mobile host to send and receive data from the remote host over the internet.

-- Foreign Agent – It is a router attached to the foreign network which allows a mobile host to send and receive data from a remote host over the internet.
+- Foreign Agent is a router attached to the foreign network that allows a mobile host to send and receive data from a remote host over the internet.

-- Care-of address – It is a temporary IP address provided by the foreign agent to mobile host till it is in the foreign network.
+- Care-of address is a temporary IP address provided by the foreign agent to the mobile host till it is in the foreign network.

-- Home Address – It is the address of the mobile host in its home network.
+- Home Address is the address of the mobile host in its home network.

-Mobile IP communication protocol allows the mobile host to communicate with the remote host even if the mobile host is in the network other than its home network.
+Mobile IP communication protocol allows the mobile host to communicate with the remote host even if it is in a network other than its home network.

-If a mobile host wants to communicate with the remote host being itself in the foreign network, then it has to go through three phases described below:
+If a mobile host wants to communicate with the remote host being itself in the foreign network, then it has to go through three phases:

-Agent discovery is the first phase and requires the involvement of mobile host, home agent and a foreign agent.
+Agent discovery is the first phase and requires the involvement of a mobile host, a home agent and a foreign agent.
 This phase also has two sub-phases as described below:

 - The mobile host has to discover the home agent’s address before it moves away from the home network.